 After you’re done exploring the stalls, it’s time to taste the best Italian sandwich.
 Caseificio Borderi, located right in the center of the market, makes fresh sandwiches (yes, they make it in front of you) so rich in their ingredients and taste that you can hardly find anything as delicious.
 On top of that, they are super cheap eats because they are quite big, so two persons can share them easily.

 Stroll the Ortigia island and visit the Duomo

 Ortigia island is the Syracuse old town and one of the most picturesque places in Italy and the whole world.
 Only a small part of the island is accessible by car, so it’s mostly car-free, which contributes to its overall calmness and serenity.
 Start your Ortigia stroll in front of the Temple of Apollo, located at the entrance, a short walk from both of the bridges.
 The ruins of the ancient Greek temple dating to the 6th century BC are free to explore from the upper street level (no entrance allowed).

 Continue your walk on Corso Giacomo Matteotti street until you reach Fontana di Diana.
 Pass one of the small streets to reach Piazza Duomo – the splendid main square and the symbol of Baroque reconstruction of the city after the earthquake in the late 17th century.

 There are many interesting historical and religious buildings lining the square, but the most impressive one is the majestic Duomo cathedral dedicated to the Nativity of Mary.
 The church was built in the seventh century on the remains of an ancient Greek temple and fully restored in Baroque style after the earthquake.
 After you’re done with the cathedral, get lost in the numerous alleys and streets of Ortigia island.
-Find your favorite bar for a coffee break and make sure to capture some amazing photos along the way.
+Find your favorite bar for a coffee break and don’t forget to snap some amazing photos along the way.